ranjitrupnawar/node-task/README.md

 pm2 logs --> to check logs

-main changes github trigger and runs branch
+main changes github trigger and runs branch with pm2 automatically

 --------------------------------------------------